Alzheimer’s disease

 Our expertise in immunology may help point to a role for immune cells in neurodegenerative diseases like Alzheimer’s.
 LJI scientists know developing Alzheimer’s treatments will depend on a better understanding of what causes the disease in the first place.
 This growing field of research is known as neuroimmunology.

 LJI scientists are especially interested in understanding how sex-based differences in the immune system may influence Alzheimer’s disease.
 According to the Alzheimer’s Association, women account for two-thirds of Alzheimer’s patients, and studying their blood may reveal clues to the disease.

-Dr. Lindestam Arlehamn recently won funding from Women’s Health Access Matters (WHAM) to study sex-based differences in patients with Alzheimer’s and Parkinson’s diseases.
+Dr. Sharma has found new clues to Alzheimer’s by investigating immune cells called stromal cells.
+Stromal cells are important because they help activate T cells and B cells.
+Dr. Sharma is interested in stromal cells as “immune mediators.”
 Some stromal cells, called vascular endothelial cells, line the blood vessels in the brain.
 This puts them in contact with immune cells, signaling molecules, and pathogens.
 When stromal cells sense a threat, they begin producing signaling molecules to alert other immune cells of the problem.
 These signaling molecules include small molecule metabolites.
 Dr. Sharma’s work highlights how metabolites can actually drive inflammation in the vascular system, leading to conditions like vasculitis (inflammation in the cardiovascular system) and vascular dementia.

 Alzheimer’s disease and vascular demential are both characterized by vascular inflammation, so Dr. Sharma is following up on these findings by comparing metabolite levels in women who develop—or don’t develop—Alzheimer’s disease.
 By examining blood samples from a longitudinal study (where participants were followed for many years), Dr. Sharma and her collaborators at UC San Diego and Cedars-Sinai Medical Center in Los Angeles have uncovered a group of bioactive lipid metabolites that appears to protect some women from Alzheimer’s disease.
-Other metabolites are pathogenic, and may predispose some women to the disease.
+Their work suggests other metabolites are pathogenic, and may predispose some women to the disease.

 Learn more: